rust-lang/book/src/ch15-00-smart-pointers.md

 printed to the screen.
 Our message is printed, and then when `f` goes out of scope at the end of `main`, `drop` is called, and we see the message about exploding printed.
-We can also use the `drop` function to call `Drop` a bit
+We can also use the `Drop::drop` function to call `Drop` a bit earlier:
-earlier:

 ```rust,ignore
 fn main() {